FuelLabs/sway-applications/games/TicTacToe/README.md

 pnpm dev
 ```

 You will need to install the [Fuel wallet](https://wallet.fuel.network/docs/install/) in order to interact with the application.
 Now you can open your browser and interact with the tic-tac-toe contract through the frontend.
+To play connect two of your wallet accounts and switch between them so each can take their turn.
+If you want to run this locally you will need to modify the `chainConfig.json` file to fund your wallet locally.
+Add your wallet address and give it some amount of asset id 0x0000...0000.

 ### Project